mx-xn/TacMiner/README.md

 Note: The CompCert compilation might partially fail, but by that point all the CompCert benchmarks necessary to the experiments should have been compiled.

+To test successful setup, try running `./test.sh`.
+The run should finish in around 5-7 minutes.
+If everything stopped running without an error, then the setup is successful!

 ## Step-by-Step Instructions

 ### Reproducing Claim #1 (Section 8.2):